An array of strings, called the environment, is made available when a process begins. By convention, these strings have the form 'name=value'.

 This will show the current value of PATH.

-As mentioned before, the environment variables are usually assigned values in the .login and .cshrc files, so that they are assigned once at login time or every time the shell is invoked.
+As mentioned before, the environment variables are usually assigned values in the .bash_profile and .bashrc files, so that they are assigned once at login time or every time the shell is invoked.